josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

 Convolution like this takes order O(N * M) where N is length of x and M is length of h.
 For very long filters, straight convolution becomes impractical.

-When we do a convolution, what we're essentially doing is to apply a receiverFrequency response.
+When we do a convolution, what we're essentially doing is to apply a frequency response.
-In the receiverFrequency domain, we're simply multiplying.
+In the frequency domain, we're simply multiplying.
 What we can do instead is

     y[n] = (1 / N) * IFFT(FFT(x) .* FFT(h))